shakacode/react_on_rails/docs/basics/upgrading-react-on-rails.md

 # Upgrading React on Rails

 ## Need Help Migrating?
-If you would like help in migrating between React on Rails versions or help with implementing server rendering, please contact [justin@shakacode.com](mailto:justin@shakacode.com) for information about our [ShakaCode Pro Support](https://www.shakacode.com/work/shakacode-pro-support.pdf).
+If you would like help in migrating between React on Rails versions or help with implementing server rendering, please contact [justin@shakacode.com](mailto:justin@shakacode.com) for more information about our [React on Rails Pro Support](https://www.shakacode.com/react-on-rails-pro).

-We specialize in helping companies to quickly and efficiently move from versions before 9 to current.
+We specialize in helping companies to quickly and efficiently upgrade.
 The older versions use the Rails asset pipeline to package client assets.
-The current and recommended way is to use Webpack 4 for asset preparation.
+The current and recommended way is to use Webpack 4+ for asset preparation.
 You may also need help migrating from the `rails/webpacker`'s Webpack configuration to a better setup ready for Server Side Rendering.

 ## Upgrading to v12
 ### Recent versions
-Make sure that you are on a relatively more recent version of rails and webpacker. v12 is tested on Rails 6.
+Make sure that you are on a relatively more recent version of rails and webpacker.
+Yes, the [rails/webpacker](https://github.com/rails/webpacker) gem is required! v12 is tested on Rails 6.
 It should work on Rails v5.
 If you're on any older version, and v12 doesn't work, please file an issue.